appsinacup/godot-rapier-physics-docs/docs/progress.md

 ✅|✅|Convex Polygon Shape
 ✅|✅|Concave Polygon Shape

-⌛ - Delayed, will implement at a later time
+⌛ - If anyone asks for it on discord, will implement it.
+Right now no one uses this.

 ### Queries ✅